top of page

 Research Topics

-My research field is solar plasma physics, now focusing on....
+My research field is solar plasma physics focusing on explosive phenomena in the solar corona.

 ii.
 MHD modeling of the solar storm: eruptions, flares, CMEs, formation and dynamics of solar flux rope.

-iii.Nonlinear MHD process, the magnetic reconnection, MHD instability in the solar corona.
+iii.Fundermental MHD processes, magnetic reconnection, MHD instability in the solar flares.

 v. in future...flare CME prediction to contribute to space weather.